6 Tips for Earning College Scholarships

 It's never too early to start looking for college scholarships, and the summer before senior year of high school provides many students the time needed to research opportunities and apply.
 As you and your child spend time searching for scholarships, keep in mind our tips below.
 We've compiled a list that should point you in the right direction and help you narrow down your search.

-- Never pay.
 Don't pay a fee for a scholarship search tool.
 Plenty of free online search tools exist, and they include the exact same scholarships as those that require a fee.
-Start with Fastweb, Going Merry, and Big Future.
+Start with Fastweb and Big Future.